zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-3-run-demo/lab-3-run-demo.md

 # Run Demo

 ## Introduction
-This demo lab will walk you through the steps to rund the end-to-end demo flow.
+This demo lab will walk you through the steps to create an ERP Purchase Order and validate how the data is processed in the integration flow.

 ### Objectives
 - Create Purchase Order (PO) in ERP Cloud